wendy-wm-wu/leetcode/SystemDesign.md

 	- more complex is basing routing on load/randomness

 	Software Types: Amazon's elastic load balancer, Nginx, Linux virtual server
+	active-active: pair of load balancers that are listening for connections and either can receive packets and relay to backend servers (send heartbeats from left to right and right to left).
+If one stops hearing from the other guy, becomes completely in charge and continues to send packets
+	active-passive: passive will promote to active and take over other load balancer's IP address and now all traffic goes to him

 - Caching:
 	- Type: